DigitalGeographyLab/mobitwin-erasmus/README.md

 # Erasmus+ student mobility flows on LAU and NUTS 3 levels across Europe from 2014 to 2022
-Repository for scripts used to extract OD flows from Erasmus+ data in a data description article published in Scientific Data.
+Repository for scripts used to extract OD flows from "[Mobility of Erasmus+ students in Europe: Geolocated individual and aggregate mobility flows from 2014 to 2022](https://doi.org/10.1038/s41597-025-04789-0)", a data description article published in Scientific Data.

 ## Pre-requisites